PrestaShop/docs/src/content/1.7/development/architecture/migration-guide/forms/CQRS-usage-in-forms.md

 }
 ```

-The first step is completed - lets use it!
+The first step is completed – the Query Bus is injected in the Form Data Provider.
+Let's use it!

-Instead of creating new object directly in `getData()` method, you can delegate it to Command.
-All that you have to do is create command using form `$data` and dispatch it.
+Instead of retrieving the data using an SQL query or retrieving the entity data using `ObjectModel` directly in the _Form Data Provider_'s `getData()` method, we can delegate that task to a `Query`.
+All that we have to do is create an instance of the Query using provided `$id` and dispatch it using the `QueryBus`.
+The appropriate Handler will take care of retrieving the information we need and returning it in a structured form.

 ```php
 namespace PrestaShop\PrestaShop\Core\Form\IdentifiableObject\DataProvider;